Stackclash/5e-vault/5. Mechanics/Bestiary/Aberration/Gazer (MPMM).md

     \ \n- 2 Fear Ray.
 The targeted creature must succeed on a DC 12 Wisdom saving\
     \ throw or be [[/5.
 Mechanics/Rules/Conditions.md#frightened|frightened]] until the\
     \ start of the gazer's next turn.  \n- 3 Frost Ray.
 The target must succeed\
-    \ on a DC 12 Dexterity saving throw or take 10 (dice: 3d6|avg (3d6)) cold\
+    \ on a DC 12 Dexterity saving throw or take dice: 3d6|avg (3d6) cold damage.\
-    \ damage.  \n- 4 Telekinetic Ray.
-If the target is a creature that is Medium\
+    \  \n- 4 Telekinetic Ray.
+If the target is a creature that is Medium or smaller,\
-    \ or smaller, it must succeed on a DC 12 Strength saving throw or be moved up\
+    \ it must succeed on a DC 12 Strength saving throw or be moved up to 30 feet directly\
-    \ to 30 feet directly away from the gazer.
-If the target is a Tiny object that\
+    \ away from the gazer.
+If the target is a Tiny object that isn't being worn or\
-    \ isn't being worn or carried, the gazer moves it up to 30 feet in any direction.\
+    \ carried, the gazer moves it up to 30 feet in any direction.
+The gazer can also\
-    \ The gazer can also exert fine control on objects with this ray, such as manipulating\
+    \ exert fine control on objects with this ray, such as manipulating a simple tool\
-    \ a simple tool or opening a container.  "
+    \ or opening a container.  "
   "name": "Eye Rays"
 "bonus_actions":
 - "desc": "The gazer moves up to its speed toward a hostile creature that it can see."